Economic restrictions are having a devastating effect on Russia — but may have a harder time reaching Russian wealth in U.S.

 Deripaska’s U.S. property holdings demonstrate the difficulty facing the United States and other countries in pursuing and seizing the vast overseas assets of Putin’s inner circle, as the Russian opposition and nongovernmental advocacy groups have urged for years to raise pressure on Putin to curb his international and domestic aggression.

-Experts say it is not yet clear whether the sweeping punitive financial measures imposed by the United States and other Western leaders in response to Putin’s invasion of Ukraine will have significant impacts on Russian money held in the United States.
+Experts say it is not yet clear whether the sweeping punitive financial measures imposed by the United States and other Western leaders in response to Putin’s invasion of Ukraine will have significant effects on Russian money held in the United States.
 Some said they believed Putin’s closest allies have largely avoided U.S. markets in recent years as tensions have risen between the United States and Russia — and, like Deripaska, have particularly avoided holding assets in their own names that would make identification and seizure easy.

-“The Deripaska case illustrates how Russian oligarchs can evade sanctions and law enforcement by using shell companies and family members to control assets in the West,” said Nate Sibley, a research fellow at the Hudson Institute’s Kleptocracy Initiative.
+“The Deripaska case illustrates how Russian oligarchs can evade sanctions and law enforcement by using shell companies and family members to control assets in the West,” said Nate Sibley, a research fellow at Hudson Institute’s Kleptocracy Initiative.

-In other ways, the punishing financial measures being imposed by Western leaders on Russia — which have already devastated the Russian economy — could have rippling affects through the United States.
+In other ways, the punishing financial measures being imposed by Western leaders on Russia — which have already devastated the Russian economy — could have rippling effects through the United States.

 Some U.S. companies that do business in Russia or have investments in the country have been racing to voluntarily divest.
 Others have cut ties with Russian clients because sanctions require it.
 But the impact of the sanctions in the United States is likely to go beyond these symbolic and legal actions.